religiosa1/git-webhook-receiver/README.md

 This means, in addition to the file specified in the config, the app will also create two additional temporary files during operation `<YOUR_FILE>-wal` and `<YOUR_FILE>-shm`, to ensure data integrity during write operations.

+Only N latest actions are stored in the directory, with N specified in the config as `max_actions_stored` field.
+When number of output files exceeds this number, the oldest actions (by their file LastModified date) are removed.
+`max_actions_stored` defaults to 1000, setting it to a negative value turns off this functionality.

 ## Contribution